Abara

 Abara (stylized in all caps) is a Japanese manga series written and illustrated by Tsutomu Nihei.
 It was serialized in Shueisha's seinen manga magazine Ultra Jump from May 19, 2005, to March 18, 2006, with its chapters collected in two tankōbon volumes.

 The series takes place in a dystopian universe characterized by towering edifices.
 It centers around a particular class of beings, termed Gaunas, who possess the unique ability to mold armaments and protective gear out of bone-like material.
 The plot centers around one specific Gauna, Kudou Denji.

-It is licensed for French release by Glénat, for Polish by JPF, and for English by Viz Media.
+It was licensed for English release in North America by Viz Media.